elastic/app-search-firestore-extension/POSTINSTALL.md

 This means that even if your field is a `timestamp` or `number` in Firestore, it will be indexed as text in App Search initially.

 This is fine for fields that you'd like to perform full-text search on.
-However, if you plan to something like sort numerically or implement range filters, you should first visit the Schema page for your Engine in the App Search Dashboard and select the correct types for your fields.
+However, if you plan to something like sort numerically or implement range filters when calling `search`, you should first visit the Schema page for your Engine in the App Search Dashboard and select the correct types for your fields.

 You can read more about Schemas [here](https://www.elastic.co/guide/en/app-search/current/indexing-documents-guide.html#indexing-documents-guide-schema).

+## _(Optional)_ Reindex

+There may be times where you want to reindex all of your documents from this collection to App Search.

+For instance, if you change the "indexed fields" configuration in this extension, you should then run a reindex in order to make sure that the changes are picked up in App Search.

+To reindex data, use the steps listed above for "Backfill or import existing documents".

 ## How documents are indexed in App Search

-It is important to note that not all [data types supported by Firestore](https://firebase.google.com/docs/firestore/manage-data/data-types) are compatible with the [data types supported by App Search[](https://www.elastic.co/guide/en/app-search/current/api-reference.html#overview-api-references-schema-design).
+It is important to note that not all [data types supported by Firestore](https://firebase.google.com/docs/firestore/manage-data/data-types) are compatible with the [data types supported by App Search](https://www.elastic.co/guide/en/app-search/current/api-reference.html#overview-api-references-schema-design).

 Some types are supported in a 1-to-1 way: `text`, `number`.